 If you follow me on Twitter, you’ll know that I tweet about the IT industry at all times of day and night, get to enjoy playing with a lot of cool geeky gadgets, and haven’t won a game of Words with Friends in months.
-Some of that’s definitely true.
+Some of that is definitely true.

 I caught up with some very old friends of mine recently, and we got talking about Facebook.
-My one friend said to me “Sometimes, I look at your Facebook and all the cool stuff you’re doing, and I laugh!”.
+My one friend shared with me “Sometimes, I look at your Facebook profile and all the cool stuff you’re doing, and I laugh!”.
 “Why?”
 I asked.
-“Well… Because it’s you!”.
+“Well… because it’s you!”.

-What I understood my friend meant is that having known me for so long, she found it funny that to read my Facebook profile would suggest I have the greatest life ever, which to somebody who doesn’t know me, might seem true.
+What I understood my friend meant is that having known me for so long, she found it funny reading my Facebook profile — my highlight reel — which didn’t reflect my true life with all it’s lumps and bumps, up’s and down’s.

 The Pastor Steven Furtick posted a very astute update to Twitter last year.
 He said “One reason we struggle with insecurity is that we’re comparing our behind the scenes to every else’s highlight reel”.